nils91/som/README.md

 NAW ADR_EVAL
 ```

 That program is equivalent to above bitcode example.
-The same in hrac would only need to contain the command (`NAW ADR_EVAL`), n and the start address are calculated automatically.
+The same in hrac would only need to contain the commands, n and the start address are calculated automatically.

 ### Language features hras